 This commitment translates into concrete actions, such as the conservation of fragile ecosystems and the fostering of nature-based solutions.
 We are pioneers in environmental protection, promoting the first private conservation area in Lima as part of our goal of achieving carbon neutrality by 2050.
 Thus, the Amancay flower, a symbol of Lima and the coastal hills, is a sign of our commitment, as a Group, to sustainability.
-At the same time, we encourage diversity and inclusion; occupational safety and health; and guarantee excellence in our corporate governance.
+At the same time, we encourage governance.